October is National Breast Cancer Awareness Month

 In 2006, results of a yoga study were reported from an M.D.
 Anderson Cancer Center study.
 The study followed 61 women receiving 6 weeks of radiation treatment for breast cancer.
 Half the women took a yoga class twice a week; the other half did not.
 Compared with the women who did not take yoga, the women in the yoga group reported having more energy and less daytime sleepiness, better physical functioning, and better overall quality of life.

 Benefits of a Retreat for Breast Cancer

 A massage therapist and Pilates instructor, Bridget Hughes was diagnosed with breast cancer despite keeping a very healthy active lifestyle.
 After two and a half years battling the disease she has created The Pastures.
-This is a weekend retreat in the Berkshires that assists women with breast cancer both physically and mentally.
+This is a weekend retreat in the Berkshires that assists women both physically and mentally.
 She created this space for women to come and support each other, as well as share lessons learnt in battling various treatments.

 Bridget focuses on helping women get ready for surgery and getting back on their feet afterwards.
 She believes the best way to prepare bodies for treatment is ‘Cardio cardio, cardio.
 Prepare the body like you’re a prizefighter going into the ring because it really is about upper body and arm strength.
 Eating a clean diet, cutting back on alcohol and sugar.
 And visualizing that you’re going to come out of this on the other end.‘ At The Pastures Retreat there are many different classes such as Yoga, Pilates, dance movement, cooking and nutrition, as well as support groups and relaxation treatments in their spa facilities.
 A holistic approach to healing the body, mind and soul.